 Also good was the fact that Medicare reimbursed Steve for about 45% of his total tab for his March stay.
 How smart, he believes, for Medicare to recognize Pritikin’s value.
 “If you want to make people heart-healthy, I can’t think of a better place to send them.”

 And today, a year after his first visit to Pritikin, Steve can’t think of a better way to live.

 In a word, he’s energized.

 Most days, he skips cab rides and walks to work in mid-Manhattan, then back home again – 1½ miles in total.
-He loves aquatics and his twice-weekly private Pilates sessions (“They do wonders for my bad back”).
+He loves aquatics and his twice-weekly personal training sessions (“They do wonders for my bad back”).

 And he takes off for vacations to places like Arizona with his two daughters, going on 5½-mile hikes that stop midpoint in the shade of massive desert boulders for yoga.
 Trekking back, his older daughter told him, “Dad, in my wildest dreams, I never would have imagined doing this with you.”

 There’s a lot that Steve himself is amazed by, like how much his list for prescription meds has shrunk.
 He’s no longer taking pills for gout or acid reflux.
 “I never have gout anymore.
 I never have reflux.
 I don’t eat the foods that cause them.”